Saraabbasi847/blog/README.md

 ## Running the Blog

 This blog is based on Lowkey Hugo theme.
-You can discovered more about this theme, visit https://github.com/nixentric/Lowkey-Hugo-Theme
+You can discovered more about this theme by visiting https://github.com/nixentric/Lowkey-Hugo-Theme

 To run the blog locally on your computer, you'll need to follow these steps: